Operation Apex Harmony

 The 2017 Senate Inquiry into “Shark mitigation and deterrent measures” which made comprehensive recommendations for non-lethal technologies remains largely ignored.
 As other states upgrade to modern shark control technology, Queensland is sticking with an ineffective program it’s had in place since 1962.

 Since then, tens of thousands of animals have unnecessarily been killed by this shark culling program.
 Vulnerable and endangered species such as scalloped hammerhead sharks are being inhumanely executed in their own natural environment.

 Time for #NetsOutNow

 Queensland knows these practices are outdated and the public want modern swimmer safety programs that are safe for humans and marine life including whales.
 We need Queensland’s Shark Control Program to use non-lethal alternatives in order to protect marine life as well as ensure the safety of swimmers.

 Non-lethal options like a comprehensive ongoing education program, drone surveillance, barriers in appropriate places, personal shark deterrents and increased signage are far better options.

 It’s important to consider that the ocean is where millions of sharks live and sharks don’t actively hunt humans.
 Shark incidents do occur but very rarely.
 Often these incidents are over reported giving the impression that it happens more frequently.

-The most important thing we can do is educate ourselves about the safe ways to use a natural and wild environment like our oceans.
-We are not on the menu, we are just sometimes in the way, so it's about mitigating these interactions with an animal that keeps our oceans - our primary life support - healthy.
+The most important thing we can do is educate ourselves about the safe ways to use a natural and wild environment like our ocean.
+We are not on the menu, we are just sometimes in the way, so it's about mitigating these interactions with an animal that keeps our ocean - our primary life support - healthy.